openshift/origin-server/node/README.writing_cartridges.md

 * `CART_PROPERTIES: <key>=<value>`
 * `APP_INFO: <value>`

-*jwh: need to explain when/where to use each...
-May need to change format to match Lock context* *jwh: See Krishna when he is back in town.
-He wished to make changes in this area with the model refactor.*

 *fotios: This entry seems out of place and should be moved*
 ## Custom HTTP Services